bergesinstitute/grafmethodenglish/book-1-unit-3.md

     you do

-    he / she /it does
+    he / she / it does

     we do